Stand out as a Texture Artist

 Texture Artists are world builders.
 They breathe life into CG creations, taking art direction and inspiration from real life to firmly set their assets within the realm of believability.
 They are a vital point of creativity in every VFX studio's pipeline.

-It's no secret that Mari traditionally hasn't always been the easiest software to learn.
-Whilst we are working to change this by offering more and more educational content from both in-house and external artists on our Foundry Learn site, we know that sometimes it can be overwhelming when first opening Mari.
+We're continually creating more educational content on Foundry Learn to help artists learn how to use Mari, but we know that sometimes it can be overwhelming when first opening Mari.
 For some artists, that might be enough to look elsewhere, but I want to explain how persevering with learning Mari can help broaden your understanding of the texturing process and help you skill up your workflow even as an experienced user.

 Use Texture Theory to tell your story